framely/community/docs/guide/build-service.md

 ![show functions](/images/guide/build-service/show-functions.png)
 :::

-Now that you have finished defining a service.
+Now that you have finished declaring a service.
 You can [view your changes](../reference/platform/versioncontrol.md#view-your-changes) and merge your branch into the master.

 ### Build CUI
-OpenCUI provides [annotations](../reference/annotations) to define how the bot interacts with users.
-Unlike the service, CUI covers two kinds of layers: the interaction layer and the language layer.
-At the interaction layer, you annotate the interactions.
-At the language layer, you add templates and exemplars.
+OpenCUI allow you to use [annotations](../reference/annotations) to define how the bot interacts with users.
+These annotations can be viewed in two layers: a language independent interaction layer and the language layer where you add templates and exemplars.
+Templates demonstrate how dialog act should be rendered in a language, and exemplars define how text should be converted to event.

 #### Create skills
-To interact with users, use a skill as an entrance.
-A skill is essentially a function that a user can access through conversations for businesses.
-The inputs of skill are its slots and the output can be defined in its response section.
+To expose a functionality through conversational user interface, we need to define a skill.
+A skill is essentially a function that a user can trigger through conversations.
+The input parameters of function are captured by skill's slots and the response can be defined in its response section.

-You should use two different skills to manage users' questions on business hours with and without a specific date.
+You can use two different skills to manage users' questions on business hours with and without a specific date.
 To create skills:

 1. Within the module hours, go to **Types** page, click **Create** on the right side, and select **Create skill**.
 2. Enter _HoursWeek_ as the skill label.
 This skill provides business hours in a week.